Cynthia Lai: Political career and death

-Lai was hospitalized on October 20 during the 2022 election campaign.
-She died on October 21, 2022, two days after her 68th birthday and just three days before the municipal election.
-She had been suffering from gallbladder cancer.

-She was interred at York Cemetery in Toronto.
+Lai was hospitalized on October 20 during the 2022 election campaign; she had been suffering from gallbladder cancer.
+She died on October 21, 2022, two days after her 68th birthday and just three days before the municipal election, and was interred at York Cemetery in Toronto.
 Flags at Toronto City Hall, Metro Hall and Toronto civic centres were flown at half-mast, and the Toronto Sign was dimmed in her honour.

-In 2025, the City of Toronto re-named Rosebank Park to Cynthia Lai Park in her honor.
+In 2025, the City of Toronto renamed Rosebank Park in Scarborough to Cynthia Lai Park in her honour.